QSP’s Online User Handbook

 Once saved, you will notice that any previously entered IHSS hours are now reflected in the IHSS History.

 Any type of history is usually rich with dates, and timelines, and stories, and it gives us information from the past that we can use to be entertained, or navigate the present with wisdom and understanding.
 In the case of IHSS history, there’s probably not going to be a lot of stories, but there will be dates…effective dates, that is!
 As soon as you update the original IHSS total, you’ve made history!
 A new IHSS monthly total means a new IHSS Effective date to go along with it.
 Here’s what you need to know about creating IHSS history:

 - Edit the current “Total Monthly IHSS Hours Available” with the new, updated total.

 - Edit the current “IHSS NOA Effective Date” with the new, updated effective date.

-- Press Save in the top right hand corner of the page, and wait for the green successful save message.
+- Press Save in the top right-hand corner of the page, and wait for the green successful save popup.

 As soon as this new data is saved, you’ll notice the IHSS History grid has safely stored your prior IHSS info.
-The grid contains editable Comments that can be added, if desired.
+The grid contains an editable cell for Comments.
 Two things to note as a result of adding IHSS history.
-For one, the IHSS dashboard in the client’s schedule will reflect the appropriate IHSS totals within the effective date’s range.
-Also, the IHSS effective date will activate the IHSS hours for the effective month, if it is the 1st of the month, otherwise it will activate the IHSS hours in the following month.
+For one, the IHSS dashboard in the client’s schedule will reflect the appropriate IHSS totals within the effective date range.
+Also, the IHSS effective date will activate the IHSS hours for the effective month, if it is the 1st of the month, otherwise, it will activate the IHSS hours in the following month.
 For example, if an IHSS effective date is 01/01/2017, the IHSS NOA will be active for the month of January.
 If the effective date is not the 1st of the month (i.e., 01/02/2017 – 01/31/2017) the IHSS NOA will be active in the next month – February in this example.